CoolTeam74/mq-starters/README.md

-# mq-starters
+# spring-security-examples
-Spring Boot starters for MQ pub/sub
+Examples for Spring Security